GRIT: Teaching MLLMs to Think with Images: Experiments

 \textbf{Qualitative Analysis of Grounded Reasoning Contents.} We qualitatively showcase the grounded reasoning produced by models trained with GRIT through a variety of input-output examples.
 A major strength of training with the GRIT method is that its reward design imposes no rigid constraint on the content of the reasoning chain.
 Consequently, the model learns flexible reasoning strategies that adapt seamlessly to diverse queries.
 Specifically, as shown in Figure \ref{fig:eg1}, GRIT-trained models sometimes directly provide an answer while then reflecting the answer in subsequent reasoning; while in other instances, as in Figure \ref{fig:eg2}, they perform the ground actions to identify visual evidence initially and subsequently analyze the selected image regions in their reasoning.
 Crucially, our models dynamically determine whether grounding is necessary, significantly reducing false-positive grounding instances.
 For example, in Figure \ref{fig:eg3}, queries referencing non-existent entities in the input image do not prompt erroneous groundings, showcasing a robust multimodal reasoning capability.

 \textbf{Cross-modal Correlation of Images Regions and Thoughts.} To systematically evaluate the coherence between image regions and the natural language contents interleaved in the grounded reasoning chain of models trained with GRIT, we introduce the \textit{Vision-Language Reasoning Cross-Modal Correlation} metric.
 Given each model-generated reasoning chain ($c$), we extract the associated bounding boxes $\{c_i| c_i \in B\}$.
 To establish a rigorous evaluation, we randomly sample an equal number of bounding boxes from the input image as negative candidates $\{h_0, ...h_j\} \in B$.
 We draw these two sets of boxes separately on the input image and then ask GPT-4o to identify the one from two input images with the set of bounding boxes that corresponds most closely with the textual reasoning with bounding box coordinates masked.
-The prompt used is shown in Appendix D. Leveraging GPT-4o’s strong Set-of-Mark (SoM) capabilities \cite{yang2023setofmark}, this process allows us to quantitatively assess semantic coherence.
+Leveraging GPT-4o’s strong Set-of-Mark (SoM) capabilities \cite{yang2023setofmark}, this process allows us to quantitatively assess semantic coherence.
 We repeat this process three times for robustness and report the average correlation score with standard deviation.
-We evaluate the output from models trained with GRIT against the Chain-of-Thought and Few-shot fine-tuning outputs using this cross-modal correlation metric on six testing sets (VSR, TallyQA, GQA, MME, and MathVista), excluding OVDEval as it primarily poses a grounding challenge.
+We evaluate the models trained with GRIT, Zero-shot ICL, and Few-shot SFT outputs using this cross-modal correlation metric on six testing sets (VSR, TallyQA, GQA, MME, and MathVista), excluding OVDEval as it primarily poses a grounding challenge.
 In addition to evaluating model-generated outputs, we also manually create and evaluate 20 human-written reasoning chains with interleaved bounding boxes using the same vision-language reasoning cross-modal correlation method to establish a human performance baseline.
-As shown in Figure \ref{fig:vl-cor}, models trained with our GRIT framework outperform both baselines, showing highly correlated image region selection with textural reasoning, while still exhibiting a gap when compared to the human-written reasoning chains, indicating room for future improvement.
+As shown in Figure \ref{fig:vl-cor}, models trained with our GRIT framework outperform both Zero-shot ICL and Few-shot SFT, showing highly correlated image region selection with textural reasoning, while still exhibiting a gap when compared to the human-written reasoning chains, indicating room for future improvement.